Managing your pension

 Your pension provider will send you a statement each year to tell you how much is in your pension pot.
 You can also ask them for an estimate of how much you’ll get when you start taking your pension pot.

 What you see on your payslip

-You don’t need to do anything to get tax relief at the basic rate on your pension contributions.
+You do not need to do anything to get tax relief at the basic rate on your pension contributions.
 There are 2 types of arrangements:

 - net pay

 - relief at source

 Check with your employer or pension provider which arrangement your workplace pension uses.
 This determines what you’ll see on your payslip.

 Your employer takes your contribution from your pay before it’s taxed.
 You only pay tax on what’s left.
 This means you get full tax relief, no matter if you pay tax at the basic, higher or additional rate.

 The amount you’ll see on your payslip is your contribution plus the tax relief.

 You will not get tax relief if you do not pay tax, for example because you earn less than the tax threshold.

 ‘Relief at source’

 Your employer takes your pension contribution after taking tax and National Insurance from your pay.
 However much you earn, your pension provider then adds tax relief to your pension pot at the basic rate.

 With ‘relief at source’, the amount you see on your payslip is only your contributions, not the tax relief.

 You may be able to claim money back if:

 Tracing lost pensions